 General Opinion: Less than what it rightly deserves to be.

 Not that this is a problem, it adds some level of amusement to the film, which in itself is entertaining enough.
 Whilst a bit slow to start it has its merits.
-The scenes in London, which take up half of the film, drag on and seem rather a bit unnecessary in places.
-There’s a whole lot of talk about the Duke of Wellington like he’s some sort of shadow hanging over the entire army… they even go so far as to stick a picture of him on the wall in almost every shot and there’s even an oversized statue of the man floating about in a pythonesque way.
+The scenes in London, which take up half of the film, do drag on and seem rather a bit unnecessary in places.
+There’s a whole lot of talk about the Duke of Wellington like he’s some sort of shadow hanging over the entire army… They even go so far as to stick a picture of him on the wall in almost every shot and there’s even an oversized statue of the man floating about in a pythonesque way.
 It’s unnecessary though.
-It doesn’t add anything and in some ways it detracts greatly and just makes the whole start of the film too heavy with context when it should quite rightly be shoved back in favour of the neglected Balaclava.
+It doesn’t add anything and in some ways it detracts greatly and just makes the whole start of the film too heavy with context, when it should quite rightly be shoved back in favour of the neglected Balaclava.

 Rating:6.5/10 Needs more Balaclava.